Start your circular economy journey:

 Unwrapping your paper supplies

-Where could you start with your first steps on the circular economy journey?
+Where could you start with your first steps on your circular economy stationery cupboard?

 You might begin with paper: for photocopying and printing, plus notepads, envelopes and so on.
 Finding sources of recycled paper is straightforward in many countries, but be careful to ensure ‘virgin’ fibre content is from properly managed forests.
 Using independently certified sources, such as FSC (Forest Stewardship Council) or PEFC (Programme for the Endorsement of Forest Certification), ensures you are not supporting deforestation.